ichilton/fog/lib/fog/bigv/README.md

 ### Shutdown

-This will send an ACPI powerdown signal to the machine which should (subject to support on the guest operating system, cause it to initiate a clean shutdown - the equivalent of pressing a soft power button on a PC.
+This will send an ACPI powerdown signal to the machine which should (subject to support on the guest operating system) cause it to initiate a clean shutdown - the equivalent of pressing a soft power button on a PC.
 Note that if the autoreboot_on attribute is set to true, BigV will power the machine on again when it detects it has turned off.

 ```ruby
 >> server.shutdown